TrackerLounge/TrackingAndHogDescriptorInJavaOpenCV/README.md

 Specifically, if the degree exactly equals 90 degrees, I don't have a bin for that.
 As a result, that result is devided in half.
 Half of the value is put into the bin: 80 degrees and the other half is put into the bin: 100 degrees.
 This is fine but when you display the HOG on an image it can look weird.

-Here is an 10 x enlarged image to visuallize this
+Here is an 10 x enlarged image to visuallize this:

 <img src='/HogInOpenCV/resources/arrowsDrawAt90degreesEnlarged.png' width=160>